dolthub/docs/content/guides/binlog-replication.md

 **Replica filters** – We currently support only the `REPLICATE_DO_TABLE` and `REPLICATE_IGNORE_TABLE` filtering options.
 These will filter the data in a table, but in the current implementation you will still see DDL statements for all tables applied, even if you have filtered out their data.
 For example, even if you have configured filtering to ignore table `db01.t1`, the `CREATE TABLE` statement for `db01.t1` will still be applied to the replica.

-**Replication checksums** – We do not currently support replication checksums due to a limitation in the library we use to deserialize binlog events.
+**Replication checksums** – We do not currently validate replication checksums due to a limitation in the library we use to deserialize binlog events.
 If the source server sends events with checksums, they will be ignored.
-You can optionally configure the source server to not send replication checksums by passing the `--binlog-checksum=NONE` flag when you start mysql.

-**Replication privileges** – We do not currently check SQL privileges for replication operations.

 Please [cut us an issue](https://github.com/dolthub/dolt/issues/new) if any of the above limitations are an issue for you, and we'll be happy to dig in and see how we can make Dolt’s binlog replication work for your environment.